dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 ## Watchpoints

 If one or more watchpoints are set, Moira monitors all reads and writes from or to memory.
 As soon as one of the monitored addresses is accessed, function `watchpointReached` is invoked.
-This functions has an empty function body by default and needs to be overwritten in your sub-class.
+This function has an empty function body by default and needs to be overwritten in your sub-class.

 All API calls related to watchpoints are handled through the `watchpoints` object which is a public member of the debugger object.